uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/algorithms.md

 - **EK 4.2.4F Finding an efficient algorithm for a problem can help solve larger instances of the problem.**
 - EK 4.2.4G Efficiency includes both execution time and memory usage.

-{panel type="teacher-note}
+{panel type="teacher-note"}

 # EXCLUSION STATEMENT (for EK 4.2.4G):

 Formal analysis of algorithms (Big-O) and formal reasoning using mathematical formulas are beyond the scope of this course and the AP Exam.

 {panel end}